KobinaOtc/newsboard/README.md

-# 📰 Global Market Pulse (News Board)
+# 📰 Global News Pulse (News Board)

-Global Market Pulse is a dynamic, single-page application (SPA) designed to combine real-time global news headlines with financial data (Forex charts).
+Global News Pulse is a dynamic, single-page application (SPA) designed to combine real-time global news headlines with financial data (Forex charts).
 Built with a focus on clean, modern design and performant front-end architecture, it provides users with a comprehensive view of global events and their correlation with market movements.

 ---